theChris84/react-workshop/assignments.md

 ## 2. Render Dynamic Data

-Use pure React to render the following data:
+Use React to render the following data:

 * the current temperature
 * the highest/lowest encountered temperature